johnsonjh/VEDIT/README.md

 []()

 []()
-* There are many other files that were included on the VEDIT distribution diskettes, which should be included in the repository.
+* There were many other files shipped on the retail VEDIT distribution diskettes, which should be reviewed for inclusion in this repository.

 ## User's Manuals